biohazard999/Xenial.Framework/docs/guide/model-builders.md

 ## Usage

 There are several ways to use `ModelBuilders` in your application.
 From a fluent inline approach to complete [buddy type](https://stackoverflow.com/a/38373456/2075758).
+That means we have a secondary utility class to specify the metadata for a business object.

 Imaging we have the following [XPO business class](https://docs.devexpress.com/eXpressAppFramework/113640/getting-started/in-depth-tutorial-winforms-aspnet/business-model-design/business-model-design-with-express-persistent-objects) based on the Contact/Task Management XAF Demo.